Freenove/Freenove_Robot_Dog_Kit_for_ESP32/docs/source/fnk0062/codes/tutorial/0_Install_CH340_and_Burn_Firmware.rst

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_02.png
     :align: center

-If you would not like to download the installation package, you can open “:red:`Freenove_Robot_Dog_Kit_for_ESP32/CH340`”.
+If you would not like to download the installation package, you can open “:combo:`red font-bolder:Freenove_Robot_Dog_Kit_for_ESP32/CH340`”.
 We have prepared the installation package.

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_03.png
     :align: center